jspm/jspm.org/pages/cdn/jspm-io.md

 * Any reference to `global` is rewritten to the actual environment global.
 * `__filename` and `__dirname` references are rewritten using a `new URL('.', import.meta.url)` style expression.
 * Dynamic `require()` and `require.resolve` rewriting is not currently supported.
-* The `"browser"` field is supported as it is in Browserify, but is not supported when the `"exports"` field is set.
+* The `"browser"` field is supported for defining entry points, but only when the `"exports"` field is not set. `"exports"` field targets still run through `"browser"` field remappings for Webpack compatibility.

 CommonJS should work the same as it does in Webpack and other JS bundlers.
 Any bugs can be reported to the main project [issue tracker](https://github.com/jspm/project).